sanity-io/next-sanity/README.md

 const data = await client.fetch(groq`*[]`)
 ```

+### Should `useCdn` be `true` or `false`?

+The general rule is that `useCdn` should be `true` when:

+- Data fetching happens client-side, e.g. in a `useEffect` hook or in response to a user interaction where the `client.fetch` call is made in the browser.
+- SSR data fetching is dynamic and have a high number of unique requests per visitor, e.g. a "For You" feed.

+And it makes sense to set `useCdn` to `false` when:

+- Used in a static site generation context, e.g. `getStaticProps` or `getStaticPaths`.
+- Used in a ISR on-demand webhook responder.
+- Good `stale-while-revalidate` caching is in place that keeps API requests on a consistent low, even if traffic to Next.js spikes.
+- When in Preview or Draft mode as part of an editorial workflow, and you need to ensure that the latest content is always fetched.

 ### `appDir`, React Server Components and caching

-As `@sanity/client` will only sometimes use `fetch` under the hood, it depends on the environment, [it's best to implement the cache function to ensure reliable caching.](https://beta.nextjs.org/docs/data-fetching/caching#per-request-cachingmd)
+As `@sanity/client` will only sometimes use `fetch` under the hood, it depends on the environment, [it's best to implement the cache function to ensure reliable deduping of requests.](https://beta.nextjs.org/docs/data-fetching/caching#per-request-cachingmd)

 ```ts
 import {createClient, groq} from 'next-sanity'